 Degenerate Art Ensemble has shown their work throughout the US and Europe known for their large scale dance and theater projects, concerts, site-transforming spectacles and ongoing public experimentation.
 Recent highlights of the group's work include a major exhibition at the Frye Art Museum in 2011, was commissioned by director Robert Wilson to interpret his work Einstein on the Beach in 2012 and collaborated with the Kronos Quartet in 2013.
 Also in 2012 Degenerate Art Ensemble was commissioned by the city of Seattle to create a massive site specific work Underbelly in collaboration with Olson Kundig Architects to celebrate the 50th anniversary of the Seattle World’s Fair.
-The group’s most recent work Predator Songstress premiered at the Yerba Buena Center in San Francisco in 2015 followed by Seattle and will show in New York in November of 2017.
-In December of 2016 DAE teamed up with Czech rock legends Uz Jsme Doma for an epic orchestral work inspired by the group's music and the music of Degenerate Art Ensemble for a concert at the Archa Theatre in Prague with the Philharmonic Orchestra of South Bohemia.
-Degenerate Art Ensemble and Uz Jsme Doma and will tour 20 cities of Europe in from September 27th until Ocotber 14th 2018.
-The group's newest work Skeleton Flower was first seen as a work in progress at the Spotlight USA Festival in Plovdiv, Bulgaria in March of 2018 and will have its full premiere in the 2018-19 season.
+The group’s 2015 work Predator Songstress premiered at the Yerba Buena Center in San Francisco in 2015.
+In of 2016 DAE teamed up with Czech rock legends Uz Jsme Doma for an epic orchestral work inspired by the group's music at the Archa Theatre in Prague with the South Bohemian Philharmonic Orchestra.
+DAE will tour 20 cities of Europe as a band in the fall of 2019.
+Skeleton Flower was first seen as a work in progress at the Spotlight USA Festival in Plovdiv, Bulgaria.

 cinematography / documentation